 - Licences: selling alcohol?
 You’ll have to pay for a personal licence course before you can apply for your licence

 - Transport: gone for a gazebo or stall?
 You’ll need a vehicle to get it to site

-- Food Safety Management System: Or as we call it, a Due Diligence System.
-This system includes all the processes you need to trade legally and safety.
+- Food Safety Management System: This system includes all the processes you need to trade legally and safety.
+Find out more